Classroom Management Booklet

-I created this report on how to deal with behaviour issues in order to support staff with their classroom management strategies.
+I created this 8,238 word booklet on how to deal with behaviour issues in order to support staff with their classroom management strategies.

 This report is based on my experiences in England and Japan and offers advice on building relationship with students and strategies used to avoid or respond to poor behaviour, both inside and outside of the classroom.
 I have used this report as a guide with staff when I have supported them with behaviour issues in our school, both in whole staff and one to one meetings.

 Issues staff can need support on can also include communication issues with the student, a common one being when teachers have different expectations and / or ways of dealing with students and situations which can cause anxiety for one or both parties.
 As coordinator, I have been present when staff require in meetings to deal with poor behaviour in class.
 In these meetings I make my expectations clear to the student and together we set achievable targets for him / her to meet.